dthinley/color_game/README.md

-# color_game
+# Color Guessing Game
-Color guessing game created with HTML, CSS and JavaScript
+Color guessing game created with HTML, CSS and JavaScript.The file includes: html, CSS and javascript